Revlon The One-Step Collection provides fast and effective styling for a very affordable price. But which One-Step to choose?

 – Weight:

 Revlon One Step Plus is claiming to be a more lightweight tool.
-After measuring both versions, we came to realize that they weigh exactly the same!
+After measuring both versions, we realized that they weigh exactly the same!
 (14.8lbs.)
 We don’t really understand why and how they make such a claim but it’s not true.

 – Handle Size: